yugabyte/platform-go-client/docs/UniverseDefinitionTaskParams.md

 ### NewUniverseDefinitionTaskParams

-`func NewUniverseDefinitionTaskParams(clusters []Cluster, creatingUser Users, platformUrl string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *UniverseDefinitionTaskParams`
+`func NewUniverseDefinitionTaskParams(clusters []Cluster, creatingUser Users, platformUrl string, platformVersion string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *UniverseDefinitionTaskParams`

 NewUniverseDefinitionTaskParams instantiates a new UniverseDefinitionTaskParams object This constructor will assign default values to properties that have it defined,